 And then start over for as long as you’d like to do it.

 I used to do a minimum of 5 minutes a day about 3 times a day.
 But now that I’m off my meds, I don’t do it as often – just whenever I felt that I needed it.

 It’s completely up to you.

 And there you have it.
-A very simple self-help strategy for depression that you can use together with any treatment plan you have in place.
+A very simple but really effective routine that you can use together with any treatment plan you have in place.

 Because you’re not ingesting anything, you don’t need to worry about it interacting with any prescription you might have.